 Often times, the company that owns the bus is also financially responsible for the acts of its drivers.
 Negligence on the part of the company could be in the maintenance and care of the vehicles, in the training and expectation placed on the drivers, or even in a lack of necessary safety equipment.

 Bad weather is not uncommon in Boston, especially in winter weather driving, and MBTA bus drivers need to be well-trained in handling these adverse conditions in a safe manner.
 Simple precautions, such as driving at a lower rate of speed, allowing for greater stopping distance, and accounting for poor visibility are all the responsibility of the driver in poor weather.

 Buses are required to be equipped with fire extinguishers as well as multiple exits.
 It is the responsibility of the driver to check for safety devices before a trip, and it is also the responsibility of the owner of the bus to maintain safety equipment in fully functional condition.

 As is the case with any large business, the MBTA has a full legal staff for the purpose of protecting the business and its profitability.
 In addition to having powerful legal counsel, the MBTA is a government agency and has immunity from certain lawsuits.
 Filing a claim must be done on a strict deadline, and you will need strong proof.

 DiBella Law Offices, P.C., understands how overwhelming it can feel when you have been injured and must seek legal representation to protect yourself and your family.
-We have over a decade of experience working to protect the rights of accident victims throughout Boston, and we would like to assist you as well.
+We have nearly two decades of experience working to protect the rights of accident victims throughout Boston, and we would like to assist you as well.
 Call (617) 870-0907 today to schedule your free consultation to learn about your rights and how DiBella Law Offices, P.C. can protect them.